 - 1. Complete and submit the Application for Professional Field Semester by the end of the second week of the semester prior to the requested professional semester, - 2.
 Have successfully completed the junior level course sequence appropriate to the major, - 3.
 Have presented an acceptable junior teacher education program portfolio, - 4.
 Present a cumulative grade point average of at least 2.7, - 5.
 Complete all state-mandated training sessions required for certification, and - 6.
-Receive formal approval from the Teacher Education Committee. - Adolescence education majors seeking approval for student teaching outside the United States must present a cumulative grade point average of at least 2.8 and submit for the Teacher Education Committee's consideration an essay explaining qualification for and anticipated benefits of such a placement along with a letter of support from an academic advisor.
+Receive formal approval from the Teacher Education Committee.

+Adolescence education majors seeking approval for student teaching outside the United States must present a cumulative grade point average of at least 2.8 and submit for the Teacher Education Committee's consideration an essay explaining qualification for and anticipated benefits of such a placement along with a letter of support from an academic advisor.
 (Overseas student teaching placements are currently not available in the Inclusive Childhood Education major.)

 Student Teaching Policy: Recognizing the importance of academic responsibility during teacher training and the challenges inherent in the teaching profession, the Teacher Education Committee has established a 2.7 cumulative grade point average as the necessary requirement for approval to student teach.
-However, there are rare occasions when students are slightly below the 2.7 cumulative grade point average, yet show reasonable potential for success in student teaching.
-When such students are identified by their education department advisor and/or the student teacher coordinator, the student may prepare a Letter of Appeal and the case will be considered by the Teacher Education Committee.
+However, there are occasions when a student, whose cumulative GPA is below the 2.7, shows reasonable potential for success in student teaching.
+When such students are identified by their education department advisor and/or the student teacher coordinator, the student may prepare a letter of appeal and the case will be considered by the Teacher Education Committee.